zaphosting/docs/en/redm_installresources.md

 ### Upload
 The previously unpacked files must now be uploaded as an individual folder, if it doesn't exist already.
 The folder must then be uploaded to the server's resource directory.
 The directory structure usually looks like this:
 ```
-/gXXXXXX/gta5-fivem/server-data/resources
+/gXXXXXX/redm/server-data/resources
 ```
-> The directory structure of FiveM TxAdmin differs from the rest of the FiveM products, as they still contain their own template directory.
-The resources are also located in the template directory.

 Certain resources cooperate with a database and therefore often already contain SQL files that have to be imported into the database.
-If you are not familiar with how databases work or how to import them, it is worth taking a look at the [FiveM Server: SQL File Import](https://zap-hosting.com/guides/docs/en/fivem_sql_file_import/) guide.

 ### Activation
 To ensure that the installed resource is also loaded, it must first be activated in the server config.
 The activation is done via the **Start** command.
 For instance, if you have uploaded the resource with the name "eup-ui", then the start command in the config must look like this: